Kotlin/kotlinx.coroutines/README.md

 The libraries are published to [kotlinx](https://bintray.com/kotlin/kotlinx/kotlinx.coroutines) bintray repository and also linked to [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=kotlinx.coroutines).

-These libraries require kotlin compiler version `1.1.x` and require kotlin runtime of the same version as a dependency.
+These libraries require kotlin compiler version `1.1.4` or later and require kotlin runtime of the same version as a dependency.

 ### Maven